peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 partial Trust Chain, and if so, to what Trust Anchor, are policy decisions out of scope for this document.

-# Certificate Lifecycle and Revocation
+# Certificate Lifecycle

 The identity of the Requestor is verified through proof of possession of a private key corresponding to a public key attested within a Trust Chain.
-It is up to the Certificate Issuer to decide the expiration time of the X.509 Certificate.
-In some cases, and when required, it MAY be set to match the expiration of the Trust Chain.

-A Requestor SHOULD request the revocation of its X.509 Certificate when the related cryptographic material is revoked.
-The Requestor SHOULD publish the revoked or expired cryptographic keys in the Federation Historical Key Registry.

-The X.509 Certificate revocation request is defined in {{Section 7.6 of !RFC8555}}.
+The Trust Chain has an expiration time, and its content MUST NOT be trusted past the expiration time ({{Section 10.2 of OPENID-FED}}{: relative="#section-10.2"}).

+The `notBefore` and `notAfter` fields of issued certificates MUST represent dates before the Trust Chain's expiration time.
+If the Requestor's newOrder request ({{Section 7.4 of !RFC8555}}) contains `notAfter` or `notBefore` fields that make this impossible, the Certificate Issuer MUST reply with an error of type `urn:ietf:params:acme:error:openIDFederationCertificateValidity`.

 # Errors {#error-type}

-This document defines one new error type URI to be used in problem documents
+This document defines two new error type URIs to be used in problem documents
 {{!RFC9457}}, as described in {{Section 6.7 of !RFC8555}}.

 The error type `urn:ietf:params:acme:error:openIDFederationEntity` is used to